 In addition to emotional distress and avoidance behaviors, trichotillomania has the potential to result in acute medical consequences.
 For example, those who bite and/or ingest pulled hairs may suffer from gastrointestinal distress or, moreover, intestinal blockage as the result of a trichobezoar (hair ball) which may require surgical intervention to remove the hair and restore digestive functions.

 We’ll be posting more about trichotillomania with Dr. Deibler, soon.

-You can learn more about trichotillomania from the Center for Emotional Health’s information booklet and from the Trichotillomania Learning Center.
+You can learn more about trichotillomania from the Center for Emotional Health’s information booklet (PDF) and from the Trichotillomania Learning Center.
 Dr. Deibler’s web site, her Facebook page, and her YouTube channel, and you can follow her on Twitter.

 & C.R.
 Zwolinski, R. (2013).
 When Hair Pulling Is A Problem.
 Psych Central.
 Retrieved on March 22, 2018, from https://blogs.psychcentral.com/therapy-soup/2012/04/when-hair-pulling-is-a-problem/